chrisdew/jsonspace/README.md

 Hosting
 -------

-[Barricane Technology Ltd.](http://www.barricane.com) are the current authors and custodians of JSON Space and can offer you a competitive hosted solution.
+[Barricane Technology Ltd.](http://www.barricane.com) are the authors and current custodians of JSON Space.
+We can offer you a competitive hosted solution.
 Contact [Chris Dew](chris.dew@barricane.com).